mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Charge Pumps
 - How does a charge pump work?
+- How does a charge pump boost voltage?
 - Draw a circuit for a charge pump.
 - What are they used for?
 - Charge pump efficiency anaylsis.
+- How do you spec a capacitor for a charge pump.

 ## Batteries
 - What are some common battery chemistries?
 Which are rechargable and which are single use?
 How do you determine which to use?